imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README_UBUNTU.md

 15. When the installation is complete popup displays, select *Restart Now*.
 Remove the USB after you have done this.

 16. Please skip this step if the orange Ubuntu Desktop with the Beaver in the background is displayed.
+    * If you did not select "login automatically", then either the current time on an orange background or a purple screen will appear.
+    * If the current time on an orange background appears, press the space bar once and that will bring up a purple screen.
-    *  If you did not select "login automatically", a purple screen will appear.
-You need to enter your password even though it may not show the prompt.
+    * When the purple screen is displayed, you need to enter your password even though it may not show the prompt.
 Once the password is entered, the Desktop with an orange background and beaver will appear.

 17. Press "CTRL-ALT-T" to open a terminal.
 If this does not open a terminal on your screen, then right click on the screen and select "Open Terminal".